Microsoft Edge Updates & Release Notes

 Feature Updates

-Browsing with Copilot Public Preview now open for signups.
+Browsing with Copilot Limited Public Preview is now open for admin signups in Microsoft Edge.

 Fixes